giuliopaci/transcriber-ag/README.md

 You'll have to play a bit with apt/aptitude to get the right dependencies, but globally

-`aptitude install cdbs libxerces-c-dev libavcodec-dev libavformat-dev libswscale-dev libavdevice-dev libgtkmm-2.4-dev portaudio19-dev libsndfile1-dev xsltproc`
+`aptitude install build-essential cmake gettext cdbs libxerces-c-dev libavcodec-dev libavformat-dev libswscale-dev libavdevice-dev libgtkmm-2.4-dev portaudio19-dev libsndfile1-dev xsltproc`

 should do it.
 Then